 Our college is affiliated to Periyar University, where the board of studies finalises which is followed by all the colleges that are affiliated.
 The university is framed on the principles of outcome based education and the institution takes every effort to implement the true tenets of OBE.
 The institution understands and places emphasis on what students are expected to know and be able to do and on the skills and knowledge they need to have, when they leave the institution.
-This is ensured by increased student and teacher participation in curricular and co-curricular activities.
-The restructured curriculum and testing practices practises by the institution all work towards the achievement of greater heights in higher education.
+This is ensured by spirited student and teacher participation in curricular and co-curricular activities.
+The restructured curriculum and testing practices followed by the institution all work towards the achievement of greater heights in higher education.
+The path of teaching and learning is clearly oriented towards the program and course outcomes.